Acetylcysteine: Pharmacodynamics

-Acetylcysteine also serves as a precursor to cystine, which in turn serves as a substrate for the cystine-glutamate antiporter on astrocytes; hence there is increasing glutamate release into the extracellular space.
+Acetylcysteine also is a precursor to cystine, which in turn is a substrate for the cystine-glutamate antiporter on astrocytes; hence there is increasing glutamate release into the extracellular space.
 This glutamate in turn acts on mGluR_{2/3} receptors, and at higher doses of acetylcysteine, mGluR_{5}.
 Acetylcysteine may have other biological functions in the brain, such as the modulation of dopamine release and the reduction in inflammatory cytokine formation possibly via inhibiting NF-κB and modulating cytokine synthesis.
-These properties, along with the reduction of oxidative stress and the re-establishment of glutamatergic balance, would lead to an increase in growth factors, such as brain-derived neurotrophic factor (BDNF), and the regulation of neuronal cell death through B-cell lymphoma 2 expression (BLC-2).
+These properties, along with the reduction of oxidative stress and the re-establishment of glutamatergic balance, would lead to an increase in growth factors, such as brain-derived neurotrophic factor (BDNF), and the regulation of neuronal cell death through B-cell lymphoma 2 (BLC-2) expression.

+Catabolism to cysteine and cystine cannot fully explain the pharmacology of acetylcysteine.
+Recent work has shown that acetylcysteine can act as a rapid antioxidant via conversion to hydrogen sulfide and hydropersulfides, independent of glutathione elevation.

-As mentioned before, actylcysteine clears mucus by opening disulfide bonds.
+As mentioned before, acetylcysteine clears mucus by opening disulfide bonds.

 Pharmacokinetics

 The oral bioavailability of acetylcysteine is relatively low due to extensive first-pass metabolism in the gut wall and liver.
 It ranges between 6% and 10%.

 Intravenous administration of acetylcysteine bypasses the first-pass metabolism, resulting in higher bioavailability compared to oral administration.
 Intravenous administration of acetylcysteine ensures nearly 100% bioavailability as it directly enters the bloodstream.

-Acetylcysteine is extensively liver metabolized, CYP450 minimal, urine excretion is 22–30% with a half-life of 5.6 hours in adults and 11 hours in newborns.
+Acetylcysteine is extensively liver metabolized, CYP450 minimal.
+After a single IV administration, urine excretion is 30% at 0.11 L/hr/kg, with a half-life of 5.6 hours.

-Acetylcysteine is the N-acetyl derivative of the amino acid L-cysteine, and is a precursor in the formation of the antioxidant glutathione in the body.
+Acetylcysteine is the N-acetyl derivative of the amino acid L-cysteine and is a precursor in the formation of the antioxidant glutathione in the body.
 The thiol (sulfhydryl) group confers antioxidant effects and is able to reduce free radicals.

+Adverse effect

+Nitroglycerin interacts moderately with NAC, possibly resulting in hypotension and nitroglycerin-induced headache.
+Intravenous NAC can cause rate-related anaphylactoid reaction, usually mild.